Careers Information, Advice and Guidance at William Perkin:

 The Baker Clause:

 In January 2018, the DfE also introduced ‘The Baker Clause’ as an amendment to the Technical and Further Education Act 2017.
 The Baker Clause stipulates that schools must allow colleges and training provider’s access to every student in years 8- 13 to discuss non-academic routes that are available to them.
 It is expected that by doing so this will help address the UK’s productivity challenges and address skills shortages experienced across several sectors of the economy.

-- Other local colleges (Including Brentford FC Post 16 Football Education Programme, Richmond College, Harrow College, Uxbridge College)
+- Local colleges (Including West London College, Brentford FC Post 16 Football Education Programme, Richmond College, Harrow College, Uxbridge College, Global Academy)

 - ASK Programme (Apprenticeship, Support & Knowledge)